 In addition, a number of lines have a Neophyte or Dedicant degree allowing a proper person (see Standards of Conduct below) to participate in certain rituals before making the lifelong commitment to our Gods.
 This exposes the candidate to the tradition and to the close family bond which is at the heart of a coven.
 It also allows both the candidate and the Coven Elders to decide if the vocational calling and the necessary interpersonal dynamics are present.
-Our tradition is matrifocal.
-The High Priestess is considered “first amongst equals” and holds the final word in all coven matters.
 Traditionally the word of the High Priest/ess is law within the coven, although the authority of coven leaders does not extend beyond Craft matters.
 Traditionally the High Priest co-leads the coven in cooperation with and in support of the High Priestess.

 Alexandrian Wicca celebrates the eight Sabbats of the Wheel of the Year.
 We also meet for Esbats on the full Moon for workings, training and celebration of our Lady.
 We do not traditionally work with the cycles of the Oak and Holly Kings as written by the Farrars in their book Eight Sabbats For Witches.
-While individual covens and Witches may decide to work the rituals, the Oak / Holly King cycle is not a feature of the Alexandrian Tradition, or derived from it in any but the most surface way.
-The Farrars themselves make this very clear in their book yet this misinformation still persists.
+While individual covens and Witches may decide to work the rituals, the Oak / Holly King cycle is not a feature of the Alexandrian Tradition, or derived from it.
+The Farrars make this clear in their book.

 Standards of conduct